danwahl/danwahl.github.io/_pages/st-peter.md

 "I'm sorry," he said.

-Then he pressed the device in his hand, and he was gone.
+Then he stepped through, and closed it behind him.

+I sat frozen for a moment, then crossed the room, opened the door.

+But Peter was already gone.

 Not dead.
 Not unconscious.
 Just—gone.
-The space where he'd been standing was empty, as if he'd never existed.
+An empty hallway.
 I stared at it for a long time, waiting for something to happen, waiting for him to come back, waiting for the universe to make sense again.

 It didn't.